Melvinpl/Python/README.md

  ----   Python Pro Bootcamp ---

-The Journery from a begineer to Python professional
+The Journery from Begineer to Python Professional